 Some further factors to consider when choosing a niche:

-- Who will take the lead: ensure that you have someone internally who can take the lead and focus their efforts on managing your niche.
+- Who will take the lead: Ensure that you have someone internally who can take the lead and focus their efforts on managing your niche.

-- Cross-selling and opportunities for collaboration: research other companies and firms who share your target audience and identify potential collaboration and cross-selling opportunities.
+- Cross-selling and opportunities for collaboration: Research other companies and firms who share your target audience and identify potential collaboration and cross-selling opportunities.

-- Potential growth: build a substantial knowledge-base around your niche area, ensuring that there is scope for growth before progressing.
+- Potential growth: Build a substantial knowledge base around your niche area, ensuring that there is scope for growth before progressing.

 - Competition: Research your competitors.
 First of all, do you have any?
 If so, how many are there?
 Is there a standout competitor dominating your niche?
-Before delving into any new area of business, you need to be sure that there’s a gap in the market, or that you’re offering something different enough from your competitors to justify your efforts.
-By doing this you can avoid potential barriers and pitfalls from the outset.
+Before delving into any new area of business, you need to be sure that there’s a gap in the market or that you’re offering something different enough from your competitors to justify your efforts.
+By doing this, you can avoid potential barriers and pitfalls from the outset.

 Only after you’ve worked through these considerations should you start pursuing your niche.
 After all, the nature of niches is that they’re very specific and highly targeted, so it’s imperative to develop a deep and solid understanding of yours before moving forward.

-Clients would rather seek advice to their issues from a firm with specialised expertise than one offering an all-round, jack-of-all-trades approach.
+Clients would rather seek advice on their issues from a firm with specialised expertise than one offering an all-round, jack-of-all-trades approach.
 So, finding and exploring a niche can be an effective way of expanding your client base or winning larger, more lucrative clients.